-Understand campus VOIP telephone cable setups
+Understand campus VoIP telephone cable setups

 Overview

-There are four different configurations LITS uses to connect Avaya VOIP phones and office computers to power and internet.
+There are four different configurations LITS uses to connect Avaya VoIP phones and office computers to power and internet.
 These are explained below.

 Separate ethernet cables with power over ethernet